RUB-SysSec/adversarial-papers/README.md

         └── surrogate_targets_4.json
 ```

-Pre-trained models are available at `https://zenodo.org/record/8051736`.
+Pre-trained models are available at `https://zenodo.org/record/8051736`
+- committees.zip
+- hypersearch.zip
+- overlap_0.70.zip
+- overlap_all.zip
+- usenix_20.zip
+- victim.zip

+These need to be unpacked in the `evaluation/models` directory.
+For the main experiments only `overlap_0.70.zip` and `victim.zip` are required.

+The problemspace models `llms` and `synonyms` are included in the `problemspace.zip`.
+These need to be unzipped in the `evaluation/problemspace` directory.

 Due to licensing issues, we can not make the target submissions publicly available.
 We do, however, publish all of our crawling scripts (cf. `scripts/crawler`).
 </details>

 <details>